Brain Fog: Solutions to Help You Improve Concentration

 • Frequent Lack of mental clarity

-• Inability to focus for extended period of time
+• Inability to focus for extended periods

 How long does Brain fog last?